UnRolling the Warriors Brand: How an Obscure Team Became a Global Brand

 Finally, write a value statement that will shape your future messaging based on your key differentiators.
 This is known as your value proposition, which is a statement that sums up the value that you provide to customers.
 Your value prop should include how your product solves the customer's problem, the specific benefits or value that it delivers, and why customers should choose you over the competition.
 This value proposition can be used to guide your brand's messaging for your ads and other marketing tactics.

 When you create a differentiation strategy, you can break free of the commoditization trap and stand out in an otherwise crowded marketplace.
 Look to your origin story, your values, and how your products are different from the competition’s, and you’ll be able to craft messaging that turns your target audience into customers.

-Check out our webinar, Differentiators, Competition, and Analysis, to help you identify your key differentiators, and leverage that intel to breath life into your marketing strategy.
+Check out our blog post, Competitor Analysis: Know Your Competition, to help you identify your key differentiators, and leverage that intel to breath life into your marketing strategy.

 Originally published on July 16th, 2019, last updated on August 16th, 2022.